hermonochy/Rescueland/The Planet File.md

 **Overview:**

 The Separatists are a shadowy faction harboring a radical ideology focused on dismantling the Rescueland Empire entirely.
-Their ultimate goal is to plunge the multiverse into chaos, allowing them to establish control over key resources during the ensuing anarchy.
+Their ultimate goal is to plunge the multiverse into chaos, allowing them to establish control over key resources with little restistance during the ensuing anarchy.

 **Goals:**